aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-In any case, he said, even if he must believe their words to be true, it was better for him to die by the hands of Yishmael than to put to death a man who had taken refuge with him and had entrusted his very life into his hands for safe keeping.[foot]In the preceding passage Josephus greatly amplifies the brief statement of Gedaliah in Scripture, "Thou shalt not do this thing; for thou speakest falsely of Ishmael."[/foot]
+In any case, he said, even if he must believe their words to be true, it was better for him to die by the hands of Yishmael than to put to death a man who had taken refuge with him and had entrusted his very life into his hands for safe keeping.[foot]In the preceding passage Josephus greatly amplifies the brief statement of Gedalyah in Scripture, "Thou shalt not do this thing; for thou speakest falsely of Ishmael."[/foot]
 </div></td></tr>